-The 80 km Travers-Sabine Circuit reaches deep into the heart of the mountains of Nelson Lakes National Park.
-Tranquil beech forests, fields of waving tussocks, 2000 metre-high mountains and clear rushing streams are highlights of the journey.
+Tranquil beech forests, fields of waving tussocks, 2000 m high mountains and clear rushing streams are highlights of the journey.

 The circuit requires 4-7 days to complete and involves a crossing of Travers Saddle, an alpine pass subject to freezing conditions at any time of year.

 Most of the track is classified as a tramping track.
 It is well marked and although most rivers and streams are bridged, after heavy rain there are a number of streams which may not be safe to cross.
 Sturdy boots and a good standard of fitness are recommended and warm, waterproof clothing is essential.